cpmdev/procedure-delay/README.md

 # Evaluating potential adverse patient outcomes associated with delay of procedures due to COVID-19

 ## Overview
 During the coronavirus disease of 2019 (COVID-19), hospital systems postponed non-essential medical procedures to accommodate a surge of critically ill patients, and patients avoided hospital visits for routine healthcare.
-We developed two complementary approaches, one for inpatient surgical procedures and the other for outpatient screening tests, to help hospital systems understand and predict the impact of delaying procedures on patient health outcomes using historical electronic health record (EHR) data.
+We developed two complementary approaches, one for inpatient surgical procedures (*surgical_delay.r*) and the other for outpatient screening tests (*screening_delay.r*), to help hospital systems understand and predict the impact of delaying procedures on patient health outcomes using historical electronic health record (EHR) data.

 **Reference**: